 A: No. A person must be domiciled in the state of Michigan to be eligible to be classified as in-state for tuition purposes.
-For University purposes, "domicile" is defined as the individual's true, fixed and permanent home.
+For University purposes, "domicile" is defined as the individual's true, fixed and primary permanent home.

 Q: After completing my first year at MSU will I qualify for in-state status?

-A: No. To qualify for in-state status, students must prove that they are living in the state of Michigan for non-educational purposes.
-If an individual's activities or circumstances are considered unknown or temporary, such as (but not limited to) educational pursuit, that individual is not considered domiciled in the state of Michigan and thus, will be classified as out-of-state for tuition purposes.
+A: No. To qualify for in-state tuition status, students must prove that they are living in the state of Michigan for non-educational purposes.
+If an individual's activities or circumstances are considered unknown or temporary, such as (but not limited to) educational pursuit, that individual is not considered to be domiciled in the state of Michigan and thus, will be classified as out-of-state for tuition purposes.

 Q: If I work in Michigan during the summer will I qualify for in-state status?

 A: No. Part-time, temporary, on-call, seasonal, student or other like employment in Michigan does not qualify a student for in-state tuition status.